 The type of patch you need will depend on the area of the leak and the size.
 If it’s a small leak, some waterproof tape or a peel-and-stick patch will do the trick.
-If it’s a larger tear, you’re going to need a good patch kit.
+You’ll need a good patch kit if it’s a larger tear.

 Clean the Area

 Once you’ve determined the patching to use for your pool liner, you’ll need to prep the area so the patch will stick to the liner.
 You can use a rag, a pool brush, or a gentle scrubber pad to remove any dirt and debris from the area.